Background pattern

 1. Inhale:

--Before starting to inhale a dose, read this section carefully.
+• Before starting to inhale a dose, read this section carefully.

--Remove the device from your mouth.
+• Remove the device from your mouth.

--Hold your breath for 10 seconds or as long as possible.
+• Hold your breath for 10 seconds or as long as possible.

 1. Close:

-1. Swallow:
+1. Rinse:

-Then, rinse your mouth with water and spit it out.
+Afterwards, rinse your mouth with water and spit it out.

-If your doctor has prescribed two inhalations, close the device and repeat the instructions A to E.
+If your doctor has prescribed two inhalations, close the device and repeat the instructions from A to E.

 Keep the device dry.